thevilledev/batmud-ai-client/README.md

 ## API limitations

-Claude 3.5 Opus has a token limit of 1M tokens.
+Claude 3.5 Opus has a token limit of 1M tokens per day.
 You may tune the `game_state_length` in `main.py` to reduce the amount of context saved.

 Token caching might be useful to reduce the number of tokens sent to Claude.